BenjaK/SEIR-model-Stockholm/README.md

     resulting in a pretty good speedup.
   - Uncertainty estimates are calculated for more quantities, such as the infectivity.
+  - One can now download the latest incidence data directly from Folkhälsomyndigheten rather than using the original dataset.

 ## Cosmetic changes